 More than 13 000 academic peer-reviewed books and chapters from hundreds of publishers.

-In some disciplines, preprints can be useful sources of early findings and help the author establish their scientific claims.
+Common practice in some disciplines, preprints can aid the prompt dissemination of outcomes, contribute to academic discourse and increase chances of early feedback and commentary from peers.
 There are preprint repositories for nearly all disciplines.
 A selection of these include:

 arXiv.org is a preprint server for astrophysics, condensed matter, general relativity, high energy physics, mathematical physics, nuclear physics, general physics, quantum physics, mathematics, nonlinear sciences, computer science, electrical engineering, quantitative biology, quantitative finance, statistics, and economics.